Deltares/Wflow.jl/docs/src/model_docs/lateral/local-inertial.md

 riverlength_bc = 1000.0        # river length [m] for boundary points (default = 1e04)
 ```

-The momentum equation is most stable for low slope enviroments, and to keep the simulation
+The momentum equation is most stable for low slope environments, and to keep the simulation
 stable for (partly) steep environments the `froude_limit` option is set to true by default.
 This setting limits flow conditions to subcritical-critical conditions based on the Froude
 number ($\le 1$), similar to Coulthard et al. (2013) in the CAESAR-LISFLOOD model and Adams